slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

 Live in accordance with your nature.
 If you try to be something you're not, you end up being nothing.
 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.
+If you’re trying to be authentic, you’re not being authentic.
+What you can do, however, is stop being inauthentic.
+It’s not that we’re learning how to be authentic, but that we’re un-learning inauthenticity.

 The best value you can add is by being more of yourself not by changing.
+Keep it real, don't show yourself too perfect.
+People know when they’re talking to the real thing.
 Focus on vulnerability, not perfection.
-The world responds to vulnerability, not meticulously written articles that require a month of editing.
+The world responds to vulnerability, not meticulously stuff that require an eternity to complete.
 Be raw, be real, tell people what is really going on.
 The more vulnerable you are, the more people will be able to relate with you and the more of an impact you will be able to have.
 Don’t try to be perfect.
 Just be real and the results will come.

 > *'If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
 Find your context.
 You don't need to suceed in every context.
 You’re not going to succeed at stuff you don’t want to do.'*

-- meta acting. some people with no studies were much better on this than anyone I knowed. autenthic voice on your craft.
-- make your followers share their motivations and use it to make them do what must be done.
-- keep it real, don't show yourself too perfect.
-- If you’re trying to be authentic, you’re not being authentic.
-What you can do, however, is stop being inauthentic.
-It’s not that we’re learning how to be authentic, but that we’re un-learning inauthenticity.
-If authenticity is the feeling of being your real self, then we can define inauthenticity as the feeling of not being your real self.
-- People know when they’re talking to the real thing.
-- Corollary to the authenticity paradox: you can be inauthentic by doing what seems authentic (that is, what feels most comfortable), and you can be more authentic by trying things that feel inauthentic (that is, new thoughts and behaviors that are uncomfortable simply because they’re new).
+> *'You become what you think about all day long.' -- Ralph Waldo Emerson*

+<!--
 - The first step is to notice when it arises.
 Then, listen to that instinct.
 Next, take a moment and have a laugh.
-- Finally, you have to be willing to put your inauthenticity aside.
+Finally, you have to be willing to put your inauthenticity aside. truth-a-better-way-to-talk-about-ourselves.
-- truth-a-better-way-to-talk-about-ourselves.

-<!--
-core values:
-honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people
+- core values: honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people

-Personal branding will kill you.
-Personal DOING will save everyone around you. people justify all kinds of mistakes to preserve the personal narratives they are invested in Countries rewrite their histories, from the textbook up, to support how they see themselves now.
+- Personal branding will kill you.
+Personal DOING will save everyone around you. people justify all kinds of mistakes to preserve the personal narratives they are invested in.
+Countries rewrite their histories, from the textbook up, to support how they see themselves now.

-CHANGE YOUR ACTIONS, NOT YOURSELF
+- CHANGE YOUR ACTIONS, NOT YOURSELF

 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change.